The Crossways (Toronto): History

 In 1971, developer Consolidated Building Corporation agreed to buy the four-acre site, home to a bread factory, from Corporate Foods (now Canada Bread).

+Residential and retail leasing of The Crossways began in early 1976, and construction of the $30-million complex was completed in 1977.

 Architecture

 The complex consists of twin 29-storey (92 m) triangular brick towers, with a broad, terraced podium at their bases.
 One level of the podium contains an indoor mall.
 The Crossways was designed in the Brutalist style by architects Webb Zerafa Menkès Housden Partnership and built by Consolidated Building Corporation.
-It was completed in 1974 as a 111,480-square-metre (1.2 million square feet) mixed-use project.
+It was completed in 1977 as a 111,480-square-metre (1.2 million square feet) mixed-use project.
 The mall's interior was a cohesive series of spaces characterized by strong 1970s design features such as walls clad in brick from floor to ceiling, brown brick floor tiles, lacquered and evenly spaced wood slat ceilings, and massive globe-light lanterns mounted onto the walls.
 The retail mall section was renovated in 2012 and 2013, and it no longer exhibits the original 1970s design features.

 The project won a 1977 award in residential building design from the Canadian Housing Design Council, a body funded by the Central Mortgage and Housing Corporation.

 A 3,900-square-metre (42,000 square feet) addition, designed by architect Chris A. Montgomery, added two floors of commercial office space to the roof of the existing complex and connected to the existing retail mall.

 The enclosed 7,900 square metre (85,000 square foot) mall at the base of the twin apartment towers has more than 40 stores and services, composed of small independent businesses and services.
 For many years, until the late 1990s, the mall had a regular-size grocery store on its lower level, initially a Food City and subsequently an IGA store.
 In addition, there used to be a Boots Drug Store in the mall.